afr-uab/Jenkins2021/README.md

 Works on Matlab R2020a
 Requires Statistics and Machine Learning Toolbox

-Code for Figures 5a, 5b, 5c and 5d including four tab-delimited text files of source data (edgeR differentially expressed gene output)
+Code for Figures 5a, 5b, 5c and 5d including four tab-delimited text files of source data (edgeR differentially expressed gene output) and two tab-delimited text files for CPM and RPKM data.

 **andre2020_plot_heatmaps.m** _(Figures 5a and 5d)_